Meta Begins Testing Generative AI Elements for Facebook and Instagram Ads

-Meta has today outlined its new AI Sandbox project, which it’s currently testing with a small group of advertisers, and includes a range of new options for building better ad campaigns.
+Earlier today, Meta outlined its new AI Sandbox project, which it’s currently testing with a small group of advertisers, and includes a range of new options for building better ad campaigns.

 Text Variation will use AI to generate multiple variations of ad text, giving marketers more options to choose from to maximize performance.

-As you can see in this example, the process will take your current ad copy, then provide you with a series of alternatives, based on Meta ads best practices.
+As you can see in this example, the process will take your current ad copy, then provide you with a series of alternatives based on Meta ad best practices.
 You’ll then be able to apply these variations to your campaign in one-click, and A/B test to measure their effectiveness.

 Background Generation, meanwhile, will create backgrounds for product images from text inputs, similar to the same option in DALL·E.